 Joanna has been talking at TEDx, and also has been lecturing at Central Saint Martins as Associate Lecturer, at London School of Economics on the Entrepreneurship Programme and is Visiting Professor at Anhalt University of Applied Sciences, Department of Design, Dessau, Germany.

 'Driving value in innovation: the interaction between local knowledge and global context'

 For global brands the time with a 'one size fits all' strategy lies far behind.
 But how to find the balance between cultural and commercial value?
-In her talk Joanna explores the ways in which local and global cultures impact one another and the daily lives of our customers.
-Her talk utilises social science and cultural theory to bring insight into the how and why of using services.
-Using a case study, Joanna emphasises the importance of creating outcomes that are grounded in local knowledge but embedded in global context, by balancing the macro, socio-cultural drivers with micro-level consumer insights.
+In their talk Joanna and Saswati,UX Research Manager for International Growth at Uber, explore the ways in which local and global cultures impact one another and the daily lives of Uber’s customers.
+Their talk utilises social science and cultural theory to bring insight into the how and why of using services.
+Looking at Uber, they will emphasise the importance of creating outcomes that are grounded in local knowledge but embedded in global context, by balancing the macro, socio-cultural drivers with micro-level consumer insights.

 'Driving value in communication: research and design strategy in context'

 We are forward-looking species.
 Speculation (speculor: watching, peeking, scouting) is an integral part of us.
 But often when it comes to business speculation, of course, speculation is not enough.
 So we observe the world, people and culture... more >

 Saturday, October 7th, 11:30 am (case study) and 14:30 am (masterclass)